 The truth is that it’s often best to try to hire on your own whenever possible.
 However, it often can be more cost-effective to partner with a professional staffing agency and let them take care of hiring.

-When choosing the right staffing company, it’s essential to find one that demonstrates that you matter and your goals are among their top priorities.
+When choosing the right staffing company or headhunter, it’s essential to find one that demonstrates that you matter and your goals are among their top priorities.
 If hiring employees for your business isn’t their priority, then they can't be successful when recruiting for you.
-Do your research and find the recruiting and staffing agency that:
+Do your research and find the headhunter or recruiting and staffing agency that:

 - Is responsive, flexible, and agile;